Tuned In to Tunicates:

 If you’d like, send us an e-mail if you have any questions or just want to know about the latest updates to our various projects.

-Although we do not have current funding for postdocs at the moment, if you are interested in potential future postdoctoral opportunities with our group, please send us an e-mail to discuss ideas and plans.
-We'd love to hear from you!
+Although we do not have current funding for postdocs at the moment, if you are interested in potential future postdoctoral opportunities with our group, please send us an e-mail to discuss ideas and plans in case our funding situation changes in the near future.
+We’d love to hear from you!

 We are not actively seeking support staff or undergraduate researchers at this moment.
 Sorry!
 Please check back for future openings.